Tips on How to Reduce Air Consumption During Scuba Diving

 The most important reason is that you’ll end up having bragging rights back on the boat when you are having the most air left in your tank.
 Just kidding…

-If you consume less air, then you can dive longer.
+If you consume lower volumes of air, then you can dive longer.
 Or, you have a more significant safety margin compared to other divers.
 Both are good and important enough reasons to start working to improve your air consumption.

 Diving in a group with a guide can also have its problems for the diver with the highest air consumption.
 Your guide will usually require the diver that reaches 1000 psi first to let him or her know.
 That is the signal to bring the group up safely again.
 Nobody wants to be that first diver that ends the dive for all.